High-Protein Cat Food: 7 Best Options

 “Cats require a minimum of 26 percent protein as adults and a minimum of 30 percent as kittens.
 This can vary if your cat is sick,” explains Dr. Emily Swiniarski, veterinarian and chief medical officer of PAWS Chicago.
 “Many senior cats require higher levels of protein due to muscle loss.
 Dogs require less protein than cats because cats are obligate carnivores, meaning they must eat meat in order to thrive.”

-What Is Considered High-Protein Cat Food?
+What Is Considered A Protein Rich Cat Food?

 Because the pet food standards established by the Association of American Feed Control Officials (AFFCO) are based on minimum amounts of protein, anything over 30 percent protein is labeled as high-protein, when in reality, it’s not a high-protein food when compared to a cat’s natural diet.
 Technically there are no regulations stipulating what is truly a “high-protein” cat food, Swiniarski says, but it could be considered anything over the minimum amount of protein in the food.

-High-Protein Cat Food: What to Look For
+High-Protein Food for Cats: What to Look For

 With the number of options and formulas on the market these days, selecting the right cat food for your feline friend can be a paralyzing decision—but it doesn’t have to be.
 Here’s what you’ll want to keep in mind to ensure you’re making the right decision for your cat: